MSc Business Analytics: Operational Research and Risk Analysis / Course details

 Feedback methods

-Responses to student emails and questions from a member of staff including feedback provided to a group via an online discussion forum.
+• Responses to student emails and questions, including feedback via online discussion forums.

-Written and/or verbal comments on assessed or non-assessed coursework.
+• Written and/or verbal comments on assessed and non-assessed coursework.

 Recommended reading